Halavus/inventory_importer/README.md

 Installation (linux)

-1. Create a virtualenv in the base dir `pyhon3 -m venv venv`
+1. Create a virtualenv in the base dir `python3 -m venv venv`
 2. Activate virtualenv `source venv/bin/activate`
 3. Install python dependencies `pip install -r requirements.txt`
+4. Edit `.env_to_edit`
+ 1. Add a secret key
+ 2. Change the server name if required
+ 3. Comment/uncomment `FLASK_ENV` for the desired environment
-4. Edit `.env_to_edit` with your secret key and server name.
-Rename or copy this file to `.env`
+ 4. Rename or copy the file from `.env_to_edit` to `.env`
 5. Run `git init` if not already done.

-6. Webapp startup with `py wsgi.py`
+App startup
+- Activate virtualenv (see above) and run `python wsgi.py` or
+- `./path/to/venv/bin/gunicorn -b 0.0.0.0:5000 wsgi:app`